NationalSecurityAgency/datawave/query-microservices/docker/README.md

 [Datawave Config Service v1.4](https://github.com/NationalSecurityAgency/datawave-config-service/releases/tag/1.4) is Datawave's customized Spring Cloud config service.

+Sample configuration files can be found in the config folder.

 You will need to build the docker image for this service on your local machine following the instructions in the config service README.

 ### Cache